EarthEdSTEM/earthed-iot-programs-tutorials/T_OLED.md

 Displaying information using the OLED Display
 -------------------------------------------

-In this tutorial, we will connect the OLED display to the iot:bit and display a simple 'string'.
+In the first part of this tutorial, we will connect the OLED display to the iot:bit and display a simple 'string'.
 ## Step 2 Collect the parts. @unplugged
 Collect the parts
 -----------------